SandroFTW/QShift32/README.md

 ## Next steps (high to low priority)
 - Upload more pictures and write easy-to-follow build instructions and documentation
 - Improve code structure, efficiency and write more code documentation
-- Try to reduce the ammount of configuration options for simlicity
+- Try to reduce the amount of configuration options for simplicity
 - Find a way to reliably measure variable reluctance wheel speed sensors (only 0-5V hall type working right now)
 - Design a case that holds the PCB and connectors (ideally somewhat water splash proof)
 - Find a way of controlling multiple channels simultaneously with a single timer (very low priority)